hpe-storage/python-hpedockerplugin/docs/peer-persistence-based-replication.md

 ### Switchover a remote copy group ###
-Following command must be executed on the array in order to do switchover from one array to the other:
+There is no single Docker command or option to support switchover of a RCG from one array to the other.
+Instead, following 3PAR command must be executed.

 ```sh
 $ setrcopygroup switchover <RCG_Name>
 ```
 where:
 - *RCG_Name* is the name of remote copy group on the array where the above command is executed.

+Having done the switchover, multipath daemon takes care of seamless mounting of volume(s) from the switched over array.

 ### Delete replicated volume ###
 This command allows user to delete a replicated volume.
 If this is the last volume